HackRanger/ElasticSim/README.md

 2. Analyze historical workload to decide on reserved instances
 3. Start running AppElastic scaling algorithm on workload with reserved instances
 4. Run AppElastic scaling algorithm for testing

+NOTE:
+TO TEST NEW ALGORITHMS, PLEASE REPLACE WITHOUT FORECASTING YOU SHOULD CONFIGURE FORECAST_SCALEUP_WORKLOAD, ACTUAL_WORKLOAD, FORECAST_SCALEDOWN_WORKLOAD TO SAME FILE.
+OR ELSE YOU WONT BE ALBE TO FIND PROBLEMS.

+TO TEST IF APPELASTIC ALGORITHAM IN THIS CODE WORKING OR NOT.
+PLEASE USE IT WITHOUT FORECASTING WORKLOADS.
+YOU SHOULD CONFIGURE FORECAST_SCALEUP_WORKLOAD, ACTUAL_WORKLOAD, FORECAST_SCALEDOWN_WORKLOAD TO SAME FILE.
+OR ELSE YOU WONT BE ALBE TO FIND THE RESULTS.